ROSEN, A LEADING INVESTOR RIGHTS LAW FIRM, Encourages DISH Network Corporation Investors to Secure Counsel Before Important Deadline in Securities Class Action – DISH

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of DISH Network Corporation (NASDAQ: DISH) between February 22, 2021 and February 27, 2023, both dates inclusive (the “Class Period”) of the important May 22, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of DISH Network Corporation DISH between February 22, 2021 and February 27, 2023, both dates inclusive (the "Class Period") of the important May 22, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased DISH securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.